BlaneStask/OOP-Web-Apps/README.md

 # Object Oriented Programming with Web-Based Applications

 These are the programs for CMPSC221 at Penn State University.
+In this course we worked on advanced object-oriented principles and their application to web-based, net-centric computing, virtual machines, intermediate code generation (Java-specific), graphical user interfaces (GUI) design, event handling, server-side programming with database queries, security, and permissions and file management concepts for client/server systems.
 The GoT Trivia program utilizes JOptionPane from swing to make a GUI.

 ## Packages and Imports